 Getting Started with Keyboard Maestro

 Once it’s installed, pop that app open and let’s have a look inside.
 The Keyboard Maestro window is divided into panes.
-On the left is the Groups pane, which are folders of macros that can be enabled and disabled together.
-Today we’ll be working in the Global Macros group, but in the future you’ll create others to correspond with specific tasks, programs, and jobs.
+On the left is the Groups pane – think of these as your macro folders.
+Today we’ll be working in the Global Macros group.
+(In the future you’ll create other groups to correspond with specific tasks, programs, and jobs.)

 Create Your First Macro